sehyunlee217/chord_generation_transformers/README.md

 ## How It Works

 ### Model Architecture
-- Transformer model inspired by Attention Is All You Need
+- Transformer model by Attention Is All You Need
 - Trained from scratch (for learning) using PyTorch
 - 4 layers of encoder/decoders, added genre embedding for input, d_model=256, ffn_size=256.
 - Supports genre conditioning, masking, and decoding